 Dual supply systems are those in which two different grades of water are available in separate piping systems.
 An example is a sink supplying water directly from the incoming water service while other fixtures are fed from a storage tank.

 Most commonly this secondary supply comes from a hot water tank and is piped separately to the cold water.

 For buildings with around 28 floors there should be two different heating systems.
 These will be serving half the building each.
 You would therefore need to install a heat exchanger either in a sub-station on the ground floor or a separate sub-station on the 15th floor.

 A heat exchanger transfers heat from one fluid to another without the two ever coming into contact.

 How many will you need in your system?

 5. Vertical Piping

-Generally, in multi-storey projects, vertical piping is a better option than horizontal piping because it uses fewer supports, hangers and inserts and requires less space.
+Generally in multi-storey projects, vertical piping is a better option than horizontal piping.
+This is because it uses fewer supports, hangers and inserts and requires less space.

 Using horizontal pipes also has implications for water pressure as mentioned earlier, as vertical piping ensures the water moves around that 15fps mark.

 Choosing between the two is crucial before you ask a plumbing company to design the system.